martinopiaggi/Gambetto/Gambetto/Assets/Gambetto/Scenes/Levels/guideCSV.md

 - pb = PB // powerup bishop
 - pr = PR // powerup rook
 - pp = PP // "powerup" pawn
+- UNLOCK = is a key "powerup"
+- DOOR is a floor which initially is not present and then spawn after the UNLOCK multiple DOOR are associated with the same SINGLE key
+- BOMB

 If for each piece symbol (♟♘♗♛♚) you write an identifier (a number from 1 )